samarasimha444/-OIBSIP/README.md

 1. Temperature converter is a web application used to convert temperature into different units using HTML,CSS and JAVASCRIPT.Inside this folder there contain 3 files. these files contain source code.
+2. Online quiz app uisng HTML ,CSS and JAVASCRIPT
-2.   landing a webpage is a design of basic webpage with the basic understanding of HTML and CSS.
+3.   landing a webpage is a design of basic webpage with the basic understanding of HTML and CSS.